History of ExxonMobil: Jersey Standard (1911–1973)

-Exxon Corporation (1973-1999)
+Exxon Corporation (1973–1999)

 In 1972, Exxon was unveiled as the new, unified brand name for all former Enco and Esso outlets.
 At the same time, the company changed its corporate name from Standard Oil of New Jersey to Exxon Corporation, and Humble Oil became Exxon Company, U.S.A.
 The rebranding came after successful test-marketing of the Exxon name, under two experimental logos, in the fall and winter of 1971–72.
+The marketing test began on October 4, 1971, in six U.S. cities, with signs replaced at service stations and full-page advertisements in the local newspapers.
 Exxon was "one of hundreds of names that came out of a computer and was then tested linguistically, psychologically, and for design potential."
 Along with the new name, Exxon settled on a rectangular logo using red lettering and blue trim on a white background, similar to the familiar color scheme on the old Enco and Esso logos.
 The rectangular Exxon logo, with the blue strip at the bottom and red lettering with the two 'X's interlinked together, was designed by noted industrial stylist Raymond Loewy.
 The interlinked 'X's are incorporated in the modern-day ExxonMobil corporate logo; in mid-2016, as part of a corporate rebranding accompanying the launch of ExxonMobil's "Synergy" fuel products, the mixed-case Exxon wordmark from the ExxonMobil corporate logo became the brand's main logo.
 The current form of the Exxon logo was made on March 3, 1972, by New York-based Louis Liska.
 Exxon replaced the Esso, Enco, and Humble brands in the United States on January 1, 1973.

 Under the guidance of its paid consultants at Boston Consulting Group, Exxon announced in the 1970s that it would compete against IBM and Xerox.
 The mantra was "Information Is the Oil of the 21st Century".
 It launched Exxon Office Systems, and the early 1980s, Exxon retailed its fax machines and software through Sears.
 The venture failed since "the giant oil company failed to fully realize the subtleties of managing small high-tech companies."
 Exxon announced the closure of the venture at the end of 1984.

 In 1973, Exxon acquired the Ray Point uranium ore processing facility which was shortly afterwards decommissioned.

 Due to the oil embargo of 1973, Exxon and Mobil began to expand their exploration and production into the North Sea, the Gulf of Mexico, Africa, and Asia.
 Mobil diversified its activities into retail sale and packaging by acquiring the parent company of Montgomery Ward and Container Corporation of America.